 ABBO News

-US Weekly Jobless Claims Hit Seven-Month Low
+US Weekly Jobless Claims at Seven-Month Low; Home Resales Rebound in October

 WASHINGTON – The number of Americans filing new applications for unemployment benefits fell to a seven-month low last week, suggesting that job growth likely rebounded in November after abruptly slowing last month amid hurricanes and strikes.

-However, it is taking longer for the unemployed to find new work.
-The report from the Labor Department on Thursday also showed unemployment rolls swelling to levels last seen in late 2021.
-Labor market slack keeps the door open for a third interest rate cut from the Federal Reserve next month, despite a recent lack of progress in lowering inflation to its 2% target.
+Labor market slack keeps the door open to a third interest rate cut from the Federal Reserve next month, despite a recent lack of progress in lowering inflation to its 2% target.

 Initial claims for state unemployment benefits dropped 6,000 to a seasonally adjusted 213,000 for the week ended November 16, the lowest reading since April.
 Economists polled by Reuters had forecast 220,000 claims for the latest week.

-The data included the Veterans Day holiday, which could have injected some volatility.
 Unadjusted claims decreased 17,750 to 213,035 last week.
 Filings in California dropped 4,657, almost reversing the prior week’s 5,906 jump.
 The state offered no comment for that increase.
+There were also notable declines in applications in New Jersey, Ohio, Georgia, Texas, and Indiana.

-There were also notable declines in applications in New Jersey, Ohio, Georgia, Texas and Indiana.
 Filings had surged in New Jersey and Texas in the prior week, blamed on layoffs in the educational services industry as well as the healthcare and social assistance sector.

 Though overall claims soared in early October amid disruptions caused by Hurricanes Helene and Milton as well as strikes by factory workers at Boeing (NYSE: BA) and another aerospace company, layoffs have remained low.
 That is softening the hit on the labor market from sluggish hiring.